A Complete Guide to Conversion of Company

 • “Continuing existence” is stated.

-The converted entity must have the Articles of Association or a comparable business formation document, depending on the entity type you selected.
+Depending on the entity type you selected, the converted entity must have the Articles of Association or a comparable business formation document.
 These are typically sent to the Secretary of State together with the conversion certificate and necessary payments.

 • Information on the tax status and the effectiveness of the plan of conversion’s approval statement